 The BPSA has always taken the lead in tracking sales and inventory levels for the IBD channel.
 Early efforts involved faxed reports from just a few members.
 Today, BPSA sell-in data tracks nearly 90% of bicycle sales to IBDs from 18 of the industry’s largest suppliers.

-Leisure Trends, an NPD Group company, is the world leader in sports sales tracking.
-BPSA has contracted with LTG since 2009 to collect data on supplier sell-in to IBDs and sell-through to consumers.
+NPD Group is the world leader in sports sales tracking.
+BPSA has contracted with NPD since 2009 to collect data on supplier sell-in to IBDs and sell-through to consumers.
 Bernie Doering of Stages Cycling, chair of the BPSA Statistics committee, leads this important program.

 “This is the best data we’ve ever had to look back and to look forward,” noted Doering.
 “No other global cycling market has this quality of information.
 Make sure you have the same tools as your BPSA member competitors.”